sifive/vcdrom/src/help.md

 ## SiFive Customer Support (requires login)

 The embedded Freedom Studio browser does not support user profiles.
-This means that you will need to login every time you click links in this section.
+This means that you will need to login every time you click links in this section (you're login credentials will not be saved upon closing the help window).
 For a better experience, you can drag these links to your normal preferred system browser where your login will be persisted across sessions.

 [SiFive Customer Portal](https://sifive.atlassian.net/servicedesk/customer/portal/47/article/465732086?src=-88580917)